2023 AP Exam Schedule

 Practice Makes Perfect

 One of the best ways to prepare for an AP exam is by taking practice exams.
 Practice exams not only test your knowledge of a subject, but also help you become familiar with how the tests are structured, formatted, and timed.
 The closer you can simulate the real test, the better—so find a quiet place, remove distractions, and get to work.
-You can find numerous great free practice tests and resources available online, like our Guides for Acing Your AP Exams.
+You can find numerous great free practice tests and resources available online.

 Strengthen Weaknesses

 Another benefit of practice tests is that they illuminate areas that need improvement.
-Knowing your weaknesses allows you to make the most of your study time and focus your attention on underperforming areas.
+Knowing your weaknesses allows you to make the most of your study time and focus your attention on areas in which you may be underperforming.
 Don’t go overboard, though!
 It’s also important to remain confident in your strengths.

 Study Strategy